shrawan1254/Waste-management-System-Software-hardware-/README.md

 ## Supabase functions
 - Serverless code lives in `src/supabase/functions` (or `supabase/functions/server`).
 Deploy these with the Supabase CLI if you use them.

-## Notes and tips
-- Keep `.env` values secret.
-The `.gitignore` includes common entries for Vite, caches, and deploy folders.
-- If you add CI/CD or deployment (Vercel/Netlify), add their output folders to `.gitignore` (already included).

 ## Contributing
 Myself shrawan,Pranshu,Kalash,Aryan
 With there help and contribution i would have never finished this project!